 TLDR: We believe in absolutely everybody, and we understand the value that diversity brings to not only our company but our world. 🌏 So no matter a person’s racial or ethnic background, their gender, sexual orientation, religion, disability status, age, or family status; we strive to create a working environment where everyone feels valued for their contributions.

-At Human, having a diverse and inclusive team has been one of our biggest goals from the get-go (see here).
+At Human Health, having a diverse and inclusive team has been one of our biggest goals from the get-go (see here).
 However, as an early-stage startup, we recognise that we have a lot of work to do to create an acceptable representation of our society within our team.
 That’s why rather than saying we want to be diverse, we as a team are constantly refining what inclusion, diversity, and equity mean to us; and also how we as a business can better advocate for people from minority backgrounds.
-We call this the Human IDEA policy. 🌈
+We call this the Human Health IDEA policy. 🌈

 Right now, a successful IDEA for us is:

 - Diversity and equity in all teams at Human Health.
 This includes having diverse leadership.